Oakland teachers union on strike; district says schools open – KION546

 Oakland teachers union on strike; district says schools open

 OAKLAND, Calif.
-(AP) — Teachers in the Oakland Unified School District planned to go on strike Thursday after saying the district failed to bargain in good faith on a new contract.
+(AP) — More than 3,000 teachers and other workers in the Oakland Unified School District went on strike Thursday, saying the district failed to bargain in good faith on a new contract that asks for more resources for students and higher pay for employees.

 Schools would remain open for the roughly 34,000 students enrolled in the San Francisco Bay Area district, administrators said.